-Kamado Joe's Classic II grills have absolutely stellar temperature control with a water-resistant top vent and a wire mesh fiberglass gasket seal that keeps the interior airtight when the lid is closed.
-Speaking of, that lid has an air-hinge to make it easier to open and a stainless-steel latch to keep it closed.
+Kamado Joe's Classic II grills have stellar temperature control with a water-resistant top vent and a wire mesh fiberglass gasket seal that keeps the interior airtight when the lid is closed.
+Speaking of the lid, it has an air hinge, which makes make it easier to open, and a stainless-steel latch to keep it closed.
 The durable construction definitely makes it a heavyweight, both literally and financially, as this excellent 232-pound grill isn't cheap.

-I also like that this grill comes with lots of extras including a cast iron cart and locking wheels, fold-out side tables, and a grill gripper and ash tool.
-There are also tons of accessories including a grill expander and the ability to add another grate (adding both options increases the cooking area to 660 square inches).
-If you are looking for an all-around wonderful kamado grill that can smoke meats at a steady temperature for hours and sear at very high heat, this is the one that checks all the boxes.
+I also like that this grill comes with lots of extras, including a cast iron cart and locking wheels, fold-out side tables, and a grill gripper and ash tool.
+There are also tons of accessories, including a grill expander and the ability to add another grate (adding both options increases the cooking area to 660 square inches).
+If you are looking for an all-around wonderful kamado grill that can smoke ribs at a steady temperature for hours and sear at very high heat, this is the one that checks all the boxes.

 Dimensions (LxWxH): 45 x 31 x 47 inches | Cooking Area: 447 square inches | Weight: 97 pounds

 What We Love: Two-tier cooking area, easier to use, ample cooking area

 What We Don't Love: Pricey for a beginner grill